javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

     ```
 4. When the remote script loads and executes, `gotWeather` runs, and, as it's our function, we have the data.

 That works, and doesn't violate security, because both sides agreed to pass the data this way.
 And, when both sides agree, it's definitely not a hack.
 There are still services that provide such access, as it works even for very old browsers.

-After a while, networking methods appeared, such as `XMLHttpRequest`.
+After a while, networking methods appeared in browser JavaScript.

 At first, cross-origin requests were forbidden.
-But as a result of long discussions, cross-domain requests were  allowed, in a way that does not add any capabilities unless explicitly allowed by the server.
+But as a result of long discussions, cross-origin requests were allowed, but any new capabilities unless require an explicit allowance by the server, expressed in special headers.

 ## Simple requests

-There are two types of cross-domain requests:
+There are two types of cross-origin requests:

 1. Simple requests.
 2. All the others.